Post 16 Overview

 We aim to provide a broad and balanced curriculum in KS5 that is student centred, holistic and develops the whole child.

-Additional to our accredited vocational courses, we offer a selection of Enrichment options that will develop hobbies and interests in a more relaxed style of learning.
-Students will have the opportunity to opt every half to term from a selection of options on offer e.g. football, dance, gardening, fitness and many more.
+In addition to our accredited vocational courses, we offer a selection of enrichment options that will further develop hobbies and interests within a more relaxed style of learning.
+Students will have the opportunity to choose every half to term from a selection of options on offer e.g. football, dance, gardening, fitness and many more.

-Emotional wellbeing is of utmost importance and students have the opportunity to access therapeutic sessions such as interventions from the pastoral manager in school and from other services such as Changes YP.
+Emotional wellbeing is of utmost importance and students have the opportunity to access therapeutic sessions such as interventions from the school welfare support officer, behaviour manager, school counsellor or from other services that we can refer into.

 Pastoral sessions involve personal tutorials, talks on transition and sessions to develop emotional literacy and resilience.
-An important aspect of Post 16’s curriculum includes weekly sessions where we look at current affairs and news around the world.
+An important aspect of Post 16’s curriculum includes weekly sessions where we look at current affairs and news around the world, through our votes for schools lessons.
 These sessions generate discussions and develop knowledge regarding key issues such as British Values, democracy, radicalisation and CSE.

 Some students in their last year of Post 16 may also have the opportunity to complete a Supported Internship where they will go on work placement for 3 days and spend two days in school further developing their basic skills.
 This is an effective way to support students into employment after school.